Hawthorne001/blocto-android-sdk/README.md

 >
 > For existing integrations, please be aware that no further updates, bug fixes, or support will be provided.
 >
+> **IMPORTANT**: As of June 11, 2025, all services associated with this SDK will be completely discontinued and existing integrations will cease to function.
+>
 > Thank you for your support and for being part of the Blocto developer community.

 Integrate Blocto service into your dApp on Android.